charles483/weather/README.md

    ```

 3. **Download data files:**
    Ensure you have the `worldcities.csv` file in the same directory as your script.
-You can get it from [SimpleMaps](https://simplemaps.com/data/world-cities).
+You can download it from [SimpleMaps](https://simplemaps.com/data/world-cities).

 4. **Run the app:**
    ```bash